JuanOlaya/Artificial-Intelligence/README.md

-# Artificial Intelligence for Characters
+# Artificial Intelligence for Game Characters

 This repository is associated with the course Artificial Intelligence for Video Games taught in the university [School of Arts and Letters](https://artesyletras.com.co/ingenieria-de-las-artes-digitales/) (Bogotá) by Juan Olaya in the semester 2017.1.
 For this course we use [Unity 3D](https://unity3d.com/) as game engine and [Mixamo](https://www.mixamo.com/) as 3D animated characters repository.